mediamonks/channels/packages/channels/README.md

 # Channels
-Channel based sound player, intended to provide a minimal and clear api for simple use cases.
+`Channels` is a channel based sound player for the web.

 ## Installation